quliang93/RARL/README.md

 The implementation of the entire project depends on the following environments:

 -  ROS Noetic
-- CARLA 0.9.12
+- carla 0.9.12
 - carla-ros-bridge 0.9.12

-Please ensure that CARLA and the ROS bridge are successfully configured on your system before proceeding with the subsequent environment configurations.
+Please ensure that carla and the ROS bridge are successfully configured on your system before proceeding with the subsequent environment configurations.
 The following content may help you complete the setup of the above environments.

-We are using the CARLA-0.9.12 Released version.
+We are using the carla-0.9.12 Released version.
-Download [CARLA-0.9.12 and AdditionalMaps-0.9.12](https://github.com/carla-simulator/carla/releases).
+Download [carla-0.9.12 and AdditionalMaps-0.9.12](https://github.com/carla-simulator/carla/releases).
 Then you can follow the steps below to configure the simulation environment.

-### 1.1 CARLA config
+### 1.1 carla config

 ```Shell
 mkdir carla12